otomato-gh/busyhttp/README.md

-# busyhttp.py
+# busyhttp utilities

-This repo provides a simple Flask web application that simulates CPU and memory load for testing purposes.
+This repo provides simple web applications that simulate CPU and memory load for testing purposes.
+The original implementation in `busyhttp.py` uses Flask, and this repository now also includes a Go implementation in `busyhttp.go` offering the same functionality.
 This app was originally created by @jpetazzo for [container.training](https://container.training/) and further developed by @antweiss for additional use cases.

 ## Routes: